• Skip to primary navigation

 Grilled scallops wrapped with Prosciutto on bamboo skewers.

-We’ve known Dave and Amy for many years and have been privileged to stay at their beautiful home in Ventura, California on multiple occasions.
+We’ve known Dave and Amy for many years and have been privileged to stay at their beautiful home in Ventura, California.
 Whenever we visit, we threaten to move in and not leave.
-Seriously.
-A custom-built house from your dreams.
-It's warm and comfortable with beautiful views of the blue Pacific coastline, subterranean wine cellar (oh puleeeeze), and of course, a fantastic gourmet kitchen with stone counters, a Sub-Zero fridge and a big Wolf range.
-What’s not to love?
+A custom-built house with beautiful views of the blue Pacific coastline, subterranean wine cellar, and of course, a fantastic gourmet kitchen with a Sub-Zero fridge and a big Wolf range.

 Cooking by itself is so much fun, but cooking with friends, for friends, multiplies the fun.
 The plan for the weekend was to hit the farmers market for fresh ingredients, cook together, enjoy what we made, drink some wine, and soak in the fresh ocean air and views from the third floor deck of their home.
 Sounded like a perfect weekend to us.